thiagomoyses/thiagomoyses/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on something cool :wink:;
+- 👨🏽‍💻 I’m currently working as an I.T Support Analyst at the international airport of campinas;
 - 🌱 I’m currently learning Typescript;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@abhisheknaiidu](https://twitter.com/abhisheknaiidu);